 Note: Data in the Sale Year and Sale Month fields should reflect the date of execution (the date the deed was signed, witnessed, and notarized), not the recording date.

-2.3 Real Property Transfer Codes for 2017-2018 Sales.
-Property appraisers must use the Real Property Transfer Code List (see Attachment One) for all 2017 transfers listed on the 2018 SDF submissions.
-The website for the Real Property Transfer Code List is http://floridarevenue.com/property/Pages/Cofficial CompleteSubRollEval.aspx.
+2.3 Real Property Transfer Codes for 2018-2019 Sales.
+Property appraisers must use the Real Property Transfer Code Lists on the Department's complete submission website: http://floridarevenue.com/property/Pages/Cofficial CompleteSubRollEval.aspx.